lpolovets/lpolovets.github.io/README.md

 ### PORTFOLIO

 Most of the companies below are in stealth mode, unless their homepage links are included.
-Companies are listed in core theme that they fall into.
+Companies are listed in the core theme that they fall into.

 #### Automation, robotics, and manufacturing